Accessibility at Westonbirt Arboretum

 Accessibility equipment

-• We provide manual wheelchairs, mobility scooters, trikes and bariatric scooters for those who need them.
-These are available to hire, free of charge, and can be booked here.
+• we provide manual wheelchairs, mobility scooters and a trike for those who need them.
+These are available to hire, free of charge, and can be booked online when pre-booking your day admission

-• Please book your scooter no later than the day before your visit.
+• scooters can't be booked on the day of your visit.
+Please book your scooter no later than the day before your visit.
 Scooters are not available for timeslots after 2:20pm.

-• You can pick your scooter up from the Information Point, just opposite the entrance.
+• you can pick your scooter up from the Welcome Building.
 In order to give us time to clean the scooter so that it is safe for the next user, please return your scooter no later than 3:30pm.
-If you have any queries about mobility scooter or wheelchair hire, please call the Westonbirt Office (phones answered Monday-Friday 0900-1700) on 0300 067 4890.
+If you have any queries about mobility scooter or wheelchair hire, please call the Westonbirt Office (phones answered Monday to Friday 9:00am to 5:00pm) on 0300 067 4890.

 Shuttle Bus

-• The Shuttle runs daily from 11 April until the end of autumn between 10.30am – 4pm, around every 30 minutes from the Welcome Building.
+• the shuttle runs daily from April until the end October between 10:30am – 4:00pm, around every 30 minutes from the Welcome Building.